Official Cruelty-Free Makeup Brands in 2023

 All products are formulated with leaf-derived candelilla wax rather than beeswax, designed to keep your lips hydrated and plump.

-What’s more, the collection is free of parabens, petrochemicals, and animal testing while managing to be completely organic too.
+Moreover, the collection is free of parabens, petrochemicals, and animal testing while being completely organic too.

 The ethical living movement is changing how people choose the products they consume, in this case, cruelty-free makeup.

-I hope you’ve enjoyed my coverage of the best cruelty-free makeup brands of 2022 – and I invite you to share your most loved brand and tell us why.
+With hope you’ve enjoyed my coverage of the best cruelty-free makeup brands of 2023, I invite you to share your fav labels as well.